JasonJiangTinkering/ToolLibraryTools/README.md

 # ToolLibraryTools
-Spend less time navigating the tool library website and more time building community!
+Spend less time navigating the tool library website to edit a tool and more time building community!

+## How to use this tool most efficiently

+1. press the keyboard shortcut (default, alt + i)
+1. type the id of the tool
+1. press tab
+1. press enter

 ## Install Tutorial For Chrome

 1. Download this folder as a zip file